|Course Length:||7 Weeks Full-Time|

 The programme is delivered by a team of tutors who are experienced in teaching and supporting adults returning to education.

-Formal entry qualifications are not typically required to join this Fastrack programme, however you will need to show that you are committed to studying for a degree.
-If you can demonstrate the skills and potential then we will offer you a place.
+Formal entry qualifications are not typically required to join this Fastrack programme.
+However, if you are educated to GCSE standard, particularly if you have GCSE English at Grade C or Grade 4 or above (or equivalent), this would be beneficial.
+If you can show that you are committed to studying for a degree and demonstrate the skills and potential, for example through relevant work/life experience, then we will offer you a place.
+An interview forms part of the selection process.

 To study Secondary Mathematics as your Fastrack subject, an AS Level (or equivalent) in Mathematics is required.

 If you are applying to join a Fastrack subject in initial teacher training, you will be required to undergo Disclosure and Barring Service (DBS) Enhanced Disclosure and medical clearance.
-Edge Hill University will organise this on your behalf but you will be liable for the cost of the DBS Enhanced Disclosure (currently £50).
+Further information will be sent to you after you have accepted an offer of a place on the Fastrack course.

 What are my career prospects?

-Fastrack: Preparation for Higher Education is designed to equip you, in just seven weeks, with the skills and knowledge required to study on an Edge Hill University degree in a selected subject area.
-The specific degree programme(s) you may be eligible to progress onto will be determined by the Fastrack subject you choose.
+Fastrack: Preparation for Higher Education is designed to equip you, in just seven weeks, with the skills and knowledge required to study on an Edge Hill University degree or foundation degree in a selected subject area.
+The specific programme(s) you may be eligible to progress onto will be determined by the Fastrack subject you choose.

 Please note, however, that while we expect many candidates who successfully complete a Fastrack course to proceed onto a relevant degree at Edge Hill University, the availability of a suitable progression route and acceptance onto this course, or other degrees, cannot be guaranteed.